 Versatility

 As far as the seasonal wear of each scent, Sauvage does have this ability to fit in during any season really.
-Dior Homme is a cold to moderate weather scent and isn’t that great in the high heat.
+This newer edition of Dior Homme actually comes close to replicating that.

 Overall Scent